cornetespoir/sidebar-layouts/README.md

 How to install:

 Step 1:
-Copy the code in style.css
+Copy the code in styles.css

 Step 2:
 Paste it in your theme before </style>